LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

-Another example would be a node resource that produces a "user" object containing a first name, last name, etc. A content representation can be added which handles that particular object type and formats it for display as HTML.
+Another example would be a node resource that produces a "user" object containing a first name, last name, etc. A content representation can be added to handle that particular object type and formats it for display as HTML.
-Another content representation can be added which formats it for sending back as JSON data, while another can be added to convert it to the vCard format.
+Another content representation can be added to format it for sending back as JSON data, while another can be added to convert it to the vCard format.